Transcript of Finding Hope and Happiness in a Pessimistic World

 Mark Manson: It’s like if you dance this way, then it’s going to rain next week.
 I really enjoyed exploring this idea of once AI takes over, we’re not going to have any idea what the hell is happening anymore.
 Cars are going to show up and drive us somewhere and drop us off at a building.
 There’s going to be people there, and we’re not going to know why any of this stuff is happening.

 Mark Manson: In a weird irony, we might start returning to a lot of this religious behavior of cavemen and stuff.
-It’s like, “Oh, well if you wear this shirt, the AI gods will will put favor on you, and they’ll take care of your family.
+It’s like, “Oh, well if you wear this shirt, the AI gods will put favor on you, and they’ll take care of your family.
 Be sure to say this when the car comes.”
 I don’t know.
 For some reason, I think it’s hilarious, but a lot of people have emailed me and been like, “Dude, that is dark.”

 John Jantsch: Yeah I didn’t find it dark.
 I think the word you said, mysterious.
 It just really shows that it could be a different world, which maybe-